 What are helpful books for project management?

-Luckily, there are always practical tools to perfect your management skills, especially for beginners.
+Luckily, there are always practical tools for learning, and to perfect your management skills, especially for beginners.
 Books are some of the best resources that introduce the subject interestingly and effectively.

 We have compiled a list of the best project management books to help you get started and save you some time.
 Let's check them out!